With parenchymal bleeding. Parenchymal bleeding. Video: emergency care for severe bleeding

 • pressure drop.

-In addition, there are special clinical manifestations that arise depending on the affected organ.
+In addition, there are special clinical manifestations that occur depending on the affected organ.

 Particular attention should be paid to the following conditions:

-The appearance of bleeding in the lungs often appears with a fracture of the ribs, when sharp bones pierce the tissues of the respiratory system.
-And also the defeat can be caused by tuberculosis or cancer.
+Bleeding in the lungs often occurs when ribs are broken, when sharp bones pierce the tissues of the respiratory organs.
+And also the lesion can be caused by tuberculosis or oncology.

-The spleen is most often ruptured by mechanical injury (for example, as a result of an accident).
-In this case, immediate surgical intervention is required, any delay can cost the patient's life.
+The spleen most often ruptures due to mechanical trauma (for example, as a result of an accident).
+In this case, immediate surgical intervention is required; any delay may cost the patient’s life.

-The kidneys are prone to injury when squeezed or ruptured.
-In this condition, the urine is sharply stained, severe pain is observed.
+The kidneys are susceptible to injury when tumors are compressed or ruptured.
+In this condition, the urine becomes sharply colored and severe pain is observed.

-In any case, the condition requires immediate specialist intervention.
-If symptoms of internal bleeding are observed, an ambulance should be called immediately.
+In any case, the condition requires immediate intervention from specialists.
+If symptoms of internal bleeding are observed, you should immediately call an ambulance.

 First aid and surgery

-Pay attention first of all to the following manifestations:
+First of all, you should pay attention to the following manifestations:

 • mechanical damage to the chest;